f-droid/fdroid-website/_docs/How_to_Help.md

 Optionally link "no longer maintained" to where that statement is found (if not directly on the app's Readme/Website).
 Or add "(its repo has been archived)" – whichever fits.
 If the repo is gone altogether, instead remove the entries for `RepoType` and `RepoURL`, and at the very end of the metadata YAML add a line saying `NoSourceSince: 0.1.2` (where 0.1.2 should be the versionName of the last build available) – this will automatically translate into an Anti-Feature and thus be displayed prominently.
 In the end make that an MR.

+### Review apps waiting for test

+In _fdroiddata_ when a merge request for a new app is mostly ready, it will be marked as [review request](https://gitlab.com/fdroid/fdroiddata/-/merge_requests/?label_name%5B%5D=review-requested).
+The metadata has been good but the app itself needs to be tested and reviewed.
+If you'd like to help you can [test them](https://gitlab.com/fdroid/wiki/-/wikis/Internal/Reviewing-new-apps) and posting the result.

 ### Translate